-JHCPB will ensure all stakeholders are informed about project impacts, milestones and benefits throughout the Project.
+Transport and the contractors will ensure all stakeholders are informed about project impacts, milestones and benefits throughout the Project.
 The chosen engagement approach will depend on the nature of the issue, interest level, and needs of the stakeholder.
-Wherever possible, JHCPB will aim to collaborate with stakeholders, particularly those with a high level of interest e.g. local residents and businesses.
+Wherever possible, Transport and the contractors will aim to collaborate with stakeholders, particularly those with a high level of interest e.g. local residents and businesses.
 A list of project stakeholders is provided below: